Kaia15/cmu-smiling-face-project/README.md

 * Show a progress bar while data is loaded.
 * Show errors from the backend in the frontend, ideally with meaningful error messages.

 **What not to change:** We plan to automate some testing of your code and ask you to NOT change the `Connections` interface and the signature of the `smilingFacesBackend` function.
-Also do not change the protocol between the backend and frontend (i.e., do not change the API endpoint addresses and the interfaces in `jobdata.ts`).
 Make all external calls through the APIs in `Connections` and do not make web calls with any other API.
 You may, and probably should, develop your own abstractions on top of the functions in `Connections`.

 ## Submitting your work